Dysons, Sharks, & More Epic Vacuums On Sale For Prime Day

 It's a great day to buy a vacuum.
 Why?
 Because it's Amazon Prime Day and the virtual shopping jungle has a whole slew of epic cleaning gadgets on major markdown for the next 48 hours.
-This includes bestsellers like Dyson, Bissel, and the iRobot Roomba — all at some of the lowest prices these sale-savvy eyes have seen to date.
+This includes bestsellers like Dyson, Hoover, and the iRobot Roomba — all at some of the lowest prices these sale-savvy eyes have seen to date.

 Score everything from the most lightweight cordless models to the legendary self-sufficient smart machines that will take cleaning your dirty floors from dreaded chore to leisurely pastime.
 The options are plentiful but the stock is limited and that sale clock is ticking.
 Click ahead for our Prime-Day deals highlight reel on some of the most legendary vacuums around.